sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 };
 ```

-## Add a new line-item for the cleaning fee
+## Add a new line-item for the helmet fee

 We are making progress!
 Next, we need to edit the the backend of our
-client app, and add a new line item for the cleaning fee, so that it can
+client app, and add a new line item for the helmet rental fee, so that
-be included in pricing.
+it can be included in pricing.

 Flex uses privileged transitions to ensure that the pricing logic is
 handled in a secure environment.
 This means that constructing line items